ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Vendors

-As a consumer-facing business, many of our products’ biggest sustainability impacts are located beyond our own operations, so our vendors are instrumental to the execution of our sustainability strategy.
-We engage with our vendors to gather feedback on new sourcing policies, understand where challenges and opportunities for innovation exist, and ultimately advance our responsible sourcing progress and commitments.
-We also engage with our vendors to certify their compliance to the standards contained in our Code of Business Ethics and Conduct for Vendors.
+As a consumer-facing business, some of the environmental impacts of our products are located beyond our own operations, so our vendors are instrumental to the execution of our sustainability strategy.
+We engage with our vendors to gather feedback on new sourcing policies and to certify their compliance to the standards contained in our Code of Business Ethics and Conduct for Vendors.

 Corporate Employees